cogniteev/docido-python-sdk/doc_dev_dev_testing.md

 ### Build HTML report

-`tox -e stats` commands provides you a summary of code coverage in the console and generate an HTML report providing full details of the branches of non-executed code in the `./htmlcov` directory.
+`tox -e stats` commands writes a summary of code coverage to the console output and generate an HTML report in the `./htmlcov` directory providing full coverage details:

+* executed and not executed lines
+* lines excluded with the `# pragma: no cover` comment.
+* branches partially executed, for instance when the `else` statement of a condition is never executed).

 ![Coverage.py sample](images/Coverage.py-sample.png)